john-tech-writer/vintage-reel-service-guides/docs/pflueger/pflueger-nobby-overview.md

 ## Features and controls

-**Anti-backlash / ABL**:The Nobby features an interesting "infinite" anti-backlash control button.
+**Anti-backlash / ABL**: The Nobby features an interesting "infinite" anti-backlash control button.
 By rotating the button in the direction of the arrow (clockwise) the user can gradually increase the amount of tension on the spool.
 In practical terms, 3 or 4 partial turns gets to the "click" point when tension is again zero.
 So when beginning a casting session the angler may want a little more tension to help prevent backlashes while getting warmed up - 3 partial turns, a few casts, then all the way to zero, 2 partial turns, and so on, until the sweet spot for casting is found.

 Less tension means greater casting distance because the spool can spin more freely, but also increases possibility of backlash - depending on the skill of the angler!